joycezhangjia/Validation-with-Prioritized-Resource-Data/draft-xxx-sidrops-xxx-00.md

 Network operators SHOULD choose which implementation to deploy based on their specific operational preferences and infrastructure.

 ## ROV/ASPA Validation with Priority Awareness
 ROV and ASPA validation processes MUST be enhanced to support a multi-priority data model.
-The validation procedure MUST operate as a two-stage process to maximize the utility of available data while respecting the inherent trust level of each source.

-1. Primary Validation with High-Priority Data: The validator MUST first perform validation using only the high-priority data available for a route.
-The outcome of this primary validation MUST be considered determinative and final if the state is either Valid or Invalid.

-2. Secondary Validation with Low-Priority Data: If and only if the outcome of the primary validation is Unknown, the validator MAY perform a secondary validation using low-priority data.
-The outcome of this secondary validation (Valid, Invalid, or Unknown) MUST then be adopted as the final validation state for the route.

-Annotation of Validation Outcome: The validation process MUST annotate the resulting validation state (Valid, Invalid) with an indication of the assurance level, which identifies the priority tier of the data that was used to reach that conclusion.
+The validation process SHOULD annotate the resulting validation state (Valid, Invalid) with an indication of the assurance level, which identifies the priority tier of the data that was used to reach that conclusion.
 For example, an "Invalid" result derived from a local override (high-priority) MUST be distinguishable from an "Invalid" result derived from inferred data (low-priority).

-This annotated validation state MUST then be used to inform subsequent routing policy actions.
+This annotated validation state SHOULD then be used to inform subsequent routing policy actions.
 Implementations SHOULD provide flexible policy mechanisms that allow network operators to define actions (e.g., reject, depreference, warn, accept) based on both the validation state (e.g., Invalid) and its associated assurance level (e.g., High or Low).

 ## Router Handling of Priority-Based Invalid Routes
 BGP speakers SHOULD support configurable policies to handle invalid routes based on the priority of the validation data.
 For example, routes invalidated by high-priority data MAY be deprioritized or discarded, while those invalidated by low-priority data MAY be retained with a warning.